Committed to Securing Affordable Housing for Hornby Island Residents

 In 2015, ten apprentice carpenters from Hornby built a small eco house.
 They participated in a six-month long Red Seal Carpentry Foundation training program, offered here for the first time as a pilot project through North Island College.
 This program was organized and partially funded by HICEEC, in partnership with HIES.

 ISLA is grateful to these organizations for their support, and to Katherine Ronan for her efforts in spearheading the program, recruiting students, and designing the compact home.
-The building itself was financed and will be owned by ISLA.
+The building itself was financed by ISLA and become available for sale to a future resident.
 Stay tuned: The house will completed soon and new photos will be on their way!